katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 ### Step A

-Navigate from your terminal inside the /part7/bloglist/backend folder and:

 **1.** Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), add a user, and get your credentials for the database access.

 **2.** In the **.env** file at the root of the project set the *'MONGODB_URI'* and *'TEST_MONGODB_URI'* variables with the connection string provided by [**MongoDb**](https://www.mongodb.com/cloud):